Beardmore 160 hp

 The Beardmore 160 hp is a British six-cylinder, water-cooled aero engine that first ran in 1916.
-It was built by Arrol-Johnston and Crossley Motors for William Beardmore and Company as a development of the Beardmore 120 hp, itself a licensed-built version of the Austro-Daimler 6.
+It was built by Arrol-Johnston and Crossley Motors for William Beardmore and Company as a development of the Beardmore 120 hp, itself a license-built version of the Austro-Daimler 6.

 Development

 The engine featured cast iron cylinders and mild steel concave pistons.
 Produced between March 1916 and December 1918, the design powered many World War I aircraft types.
 It was noted that the engine was not as reliable as its smaller capacity predecessor.